NooR-El-Deen-Ramadan/taskati/README.md

 - Widget Tests: UI components
 - Integration Tests: End-to-end user flows

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow the existing code style
-- Add tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting PR

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.